-Provide and Install construction ANS at the locations designated by the Engineer 7 days before starting major work activities visible to highway users.
+Provide and Install a total of 2 construction project funding signs at the locations designated by the Engineer before starting major work activities visible to highway users.

 Upon completion and acceptance of the work, the signs shall be removed and become the property of the Contractor.